-Sails Café in the Courtyard serves food freshly prepared on the premises using locally sourced ingredients wherever possible.
+Sails Cafe in the Courtyard serves food freshly prepared on the premises using locally sourced ingredients wherever possible.
 A children's menu is available as well as picnic baskets made to order.
-The café can also cater for buffets for family gatherings, business lunches or meetings.
-The café is open from Tuesday to Sunday, 10am to 4pm.
+The cafe can also cater for buffets for family gatherings, business lunches or meetings.
+The cafe is open from Tuesday to Sunday, 10am to 4pm.
 Please note the cafe is closed on bank holidays.
 Booking advisable: telephone (01482) 847831 or email email@example.com The Sails Cafe is an independently run business and opening times may vary at the discretion of the business owner.

 About the mill